ngeiswei/standalone-swipl-examples/README.md

 # Standalone SWI-Prolog Program Examples

-Contains simple standalone SWI-Prolog programs
+Contains simple standalone Prolog programs to help me to learn how program in SWI-Prolog.

 ## Prerequisites